Recent Posts

 Cookies & Milk for Santa?
 You betcha!
 Plus, 4 Dunk Worthy Recipes…

 It’s no wonder Santa is as round as a snowball!
-If you visited as many homes as he and ate as many snacks as he, you, too, would be just as round.
+If you visited as many homes as he and ate as many snacks as he, you too, would be just as round.
 With an estimated 2 billion children around the world leaving delicious treats in preparation for Santa’s arrival, have you wondered just how many calories that would be?
 Well, hypothetically using the three cookie rule, it would equal roughly 226 billion calories.
 And, if all 2 billion kids leave 2% milk, too?
 Well, good ole’ Santa is swallowing 470 billion calories.
-Good thing he has many elves to help roll him into bed once Christmas is over!
+Good thing he has many elves to help roll him into bed when Christmas is over!

 Seriously though, why do we leave cookies and milk for Santa on Christmas Eve?
 In the United States, cookies and milk are synonymous with bedtime but Santa isn’t sleeping.
 Oh no, not this rotund holiday spirit!
 He doesn’t sleep a wink on Christmas Eve because his list is long, long, long and he’s got one job to do – that’s to leave something special for all of those good little boys and girls!